charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 The optional explicit specifiction of types in TypeScript allows the compiler to catch errors rather than have things fail at runtime.

-Most important, TypeScript defines a syntax for class creation that is understandable by traditional Object Oriented Developers.
+Most important, TypeScript defines a syntax for class creation that is understandable by traditional object-oriented developers.

 ### TypeDoc Source Code Documentation